 Blurry vision can be a sign of a much more serious disease or disorder.
 If your eyesight has become blurred you may suffer from a common problem such as nearsightedness or may simply be experiencing the normal aging process of the eyes.
 However, you may have a condition that requires more advanced treatment.
 No matter what the cause of your blurred vision the expert staff at Newsom Eye is here to help.

 Refractive Surgery & Blurry Vision

-Refractive eye surgery was created to help improve the natural refractive properties of the eye thereby helping to eliminate the need for glasses and contact lenses.
-The most common form of refractive surgery utilizes a excimer laser to reshape the curvature of the cornea.
-This same technology has been effective in the treatment of cataracts as well as such ailments as myopia, hyperopia, and astigmatism.
+Refractive eye surgery was created to help you improve the natural visual properties of the eye, thereby helping you reduce or eliminate the need for glasses and contact lenses.
+LASIK is the most common form of refractive eye surgery utilizes an excimer laser to reshape the curvature of the cornea.
+This technology has been effective in the treatment of myopia, hyperopia, and astigmatism.

 The Newsom Eye Cornea specialists will carefully diagnose and review all available treatment options with you during your free consultation.
 The first step, as always, is to contact Newsom Eye for a comprehensive consultation.

 Our Cornea Specialist can easily diagnose corneal diseases during a routine eye examination.
 Some diseases are time sensitive and the earlier the treatment is started the better the possibility that the vision is saved.
 For some diseases, such as dry eyes, prescription medications or more advanced in-office options may be necessary.
 For others, such as contact lens related corneal scars or pterygia, surgery may be the only treatment option.

 Contact Us to Learn Why You Deserve NEWsom Eyes!